bright/new-www/content/blog/how-to-improve-your-website-messaging.md

 ## **\#5 Never let the competition choose the battle site.** – **Gen G. Patton**

-There are 4 areas You can fight in
+There are 4 areas you can fight in:

 1. Price (example in tip #7)
 2. Quality/better product